SingularityKChen/dl_accelerator/README.md

 - inIOs\(1\): the partial sum read from its corresponding partial sum SRAM bank;
 - inIOs\(2\): the partial sum transferred from its northern neighboring PSumRouter;
 - OutIOs\(0\): send the partial sum to its corresponding PE Array column;
-- OutIOs\(1\): send the partial sum back to its corresponding partial sum SRAM bank;
+- OutIOs\(1\): send the partial sum bank to its corresponding partial sum SRAM bank;
 - OutIOs\(2\): send the partial sum to its southern neighboring PSumRouter;
 - inSelWire: its value enable the corresponding inIOs, i.e., 0 enables inIOs\(0\)
 - outSelWire: its value enable the corresponding outIOs, i.e., 0 enables outIOs\(0\)